TritonDataCenter/pkgsrc.smartos.org/install-on-macos/index.markdown

 #       {{ page.prefix }}/etc/pkgin/repositories.conf
 #       {{ page.prefix }}/etc/gnupg/pkgsrc.gpg
 #
-# This only ever needs to be done once when any of the above files change, for
+# This only ever needs to be done if any of the above files change, for example
-# example if switching from pkgsrc.joyent.com to pkgsrc.smartos.org.
-Under
+# if switching from pkgsrc.joyent.com to pkgsrc.smartos.org, or upgrading to a
-# normal operation "pkgin upgrade" is all you need to be up-to-date.
+# newer OS package set.
 #
-UPGRADE_TAR="bootstrap-macos11-trunk-x86_64-20240212-upgrade.tar.gz"
-UPGRADE_SHA="8adff442e8e0ec9de6da87543bc2a3b7eb432bd3"
+# Under normal operations "pkgin upgrade" is all you need to be up-to-date.
+#
+UPGRADE_TAR="bootstrap-macos12.3-trunk-x86_64-20240418-upgrade.tar.gz"
+UPGRADE_SHA="4f1dacbafe6a8969008e59ac4689ec2695d9f43d"

 # Download the upgrade kit to the current directory.
 curl -O https://pkgsrc.smartos.org/packages/Darwin/bootstrap-upgrade/${UPGRADE_TAR}